-- 6.3.1 Students may apply to change their choice of core/elective modules during the module add/drop period.
-Application for adding or dropping modules after the add/drop period will not be considered. - 6.3.2 The approval for adding a module is subject to the feasibility of fitting the additional module to the student's timetable and availability of quota of the module. - 6.3.3 To ensure fairness of module registration, module add/drop has to be conducted via the Module Add/Drop System.
-Schools, Departments, and module teachers cannot commit the adding or dropping a particular module, or the placement of a student to another class session of a particular module.
+- 6.3.1 Students may apply to change their choice of core/elective modules according to instructions of individual programme offices or during the module add/drop period.
+Application for adding or dropping modules after the add/drop period will not be considered. - 6.3.2 The adding of a module is subject to the feasibility of fitting the additional module to the student's timetable and availability of quota of the module.